PythonDarkeningSchool/typescript/readme.md

 ## TypeScript

 - TypeScript is a superset of JavaScript
-- Open source
+- Open source language that compiles to JavaScript code
 - Maintained by Microsoft
 - Transpiles to a configurable JavaScript version
 - Uses ES6/ES7 sintax if possible
 - Adds typing

-*In my personal point of view, `TypeScript` it is a lenguage to enhance the main `JavaScript` lenguage making it kind of  `Java` like a typed lenguage.*
+*In my personal point of view, `TypeScript` it is a language to enhance the main `JavaScript` language making it kind of  `Java` like a typed language.*

 ### Benefits of a typed language